aai-institute/practical-ai-act/docs/conformity/instructions-for-use.md

     - [Data Versioning]:
         - |Art.
 13(3)(b)(vi)|: Data versioning ensures that the data used for training and validation is documented and can be traced back

-    TODO: Add and link model cards to Engineering Practice

 ## Contents

 The information contained in the instructions for use roughly falls into two categories:

--   Information about the system in general
+-   Information about the system in [general](#generic-information)
--   Information about the system that is specific to the model used
+-   Information about the system that is [specific to the model used](#model-specific-information)

+There is significant overlap between the information required for the instructions for use and the information required for the [technical documentation](technical-documentation.md) of high-risk AI systems.

+Both documents can benefit from a structured approach to documentation, such as the use of [model cards](../engineering-practice/model-cards.md) or [experiment tracking](../engineering-practice/experiment-tracking.md).

 ### Generic information